lich-uct/molpher-lib/doc/source/usage/glossary.rst

     morphing iteration
         Any sequence of operations that ends with attaching new generation of morphs to the tree.
-        For example, an iteration is commited when `ExplorationTree.extend()` is called.
+        For example, an iteration is committed when `ExplorationTree.extend()` is called.

     morph generation
-        The morphs attached to the tree upon commiting a `morphing iteration`.
+        The morphs attached to the tree upon committing a `morphing iteration`.

     chemical space path
         A consecutive sequence of `morphs <morph>` created by iteratively applying